anahelenasilva/using-templates-in-go/README.md

 - Using the `{{range}}` directive to iterate over course data
 - Accessing struct fields with `{{.FieldName}}` syntax
 - Combining templates to create a complete HTML document
+- Template-based error pages with dynamic content (showing the requested URL)

 ## Customization